 Robert Floden (Ph.D., Stanford University) is Dean Emeritus and University Distinguished Professor Emeritus of the College of Education.
-Recent research interests include the evaluation of educator preparation programs, connections among research, policy, & practice, and what changes in demands on the K-12 educator workforce suggest for educator preparation and further learning.
-He is a member of the National Academy of Education, Chair of the AERA Books Editorial Board, and Board member of the American Association of Colleges for Teacher Education, the Council for the Accreditation of Educator Preparation, and the Carnegie Project on the Education Doctorate.
-Floden is a Fellow of AERA, of the Philosophy of Education Society, and of APA, Division 15.
+Recent research interests included the evaluation of educator preparation programs, connections among research, policy, & practice, and what changes in demands on the K-12 educator workforce suggest for educator preparation and further learning.

-Ralph Putnam (Ph.D., Stanford University) is an associate professor of educational psychology and director of PRIME.
-His research focuses on the cognitively oriented study of classroom teaching and learning and role of technology in learning.
-His recent research examines the teaching and learning of mathematics in elementary school classrooms, especially the knowledge and beliefs of mathematics teachers, and the different ways that students learn about mathematics from various kinds of instruction.
+Ralph Putnam (Ph.D., Stanford University) is an emeritus associate professor of Educational Psychology as well as a former director of PRIME.
+His research focused on the cognitively oriented study of classroom teaching and learning and role of technology in learning.
+His recent research examined the teaching and learning of mathematics in elementary school classrooms, especially the knowledge and beliefs of mathematics teachers, and the different ways that students learn about mathematics from various kinds of instruction.

 John (Jack) P. Smith III

-John (Jack) P. Smith III (Ph.D., University of California-Berkeley) is now an Emeritus Professor of Educational Psychology and Educational Technology.
-His research has concerned the nature of people’s learning of mathematics in school and other settings.
-His interests include the relation of epistemology to learning, the role of intuitive understanding in learning mathematics and science, the design of advanced technology for learning mathematics, and the nature of mathematics teaching.
+John (Jack) P. Smith III (Ph.D., University of California-Berkeley) is an emeritus professor of Educational Psychology and Educational Technology.
+His research concerned the nature of people’s learning of mathematics in school and other settings.
+His interests included the relation of epistemology to learning, the role of intuitive understanding in learning mathematics and science, the design of advanced technology for learning mathematics, and the nature of mathematics teaching.